 We are much wealthier as a nation than we were in 1935, 1939, 1956, 1965 or 1972, when these structures were built and improved.
 Now it is our turn to maintain and improve them, as previous generations have done, for ourselves and for those who follow.
-To build our own legacy for our nation's children and grandchildren so when they become workers, they will have the economic security that Social Security, Medicare and Medicaid provide.
+To build our own legacy for our nation's children and grandchildren so when they become workers, they will have the economic security that Social Security and Medicare provide.

-Maintaining our Social Security, Medicare and Medicaid systems must not be reduced to a matter of simple arithmetic.
+Maintaining our Social Security and Medicare systems must not be reduced to a matter of simple arithmetic.
 Any changes we make to these vital programs must help advance their mission of providing economic security and dignity to the American people.
 Reducing expenditures in these programs is not an end in itself; doing so in ways that expose beneficiaries to economic insecurity or health risks would solve the arithmetic problem while compromising these programs' fundamental promise.

 The solution is clear-it is time to double down on what works.
 We must expand Social Security and Medicare, in order to buttress retirement security in an era of wage stagnation and inequality.
-And Medicaid should be expanded to cover all American households living under 138 percent of poverty in all 50 states.